pvdz/tenko/tests/testcases/regexes/named_capturing_groups/non_bmp_unicode_long_escaped/idrest_group_name_dupe_check.md

 `````
 throws: Lexer error!
-    Regex: The es6 long unicode escape is only valid with u-flag; Found "es6" unicode escape (`\u{..}`) or surrogate pair quads (`\uxxxx\uxxxx`) in regex ident, which is only valid with u-flag in regex; A double unicode quad escape that represents a surrogate pair in char class or group name is only valid with u-flag; Found a quad that was a surrogate pair which created a valid identifier character and that will only work with u-flag; Regex contained syntax that is only valid with the u-flag but the u-flag was not present
+    Regex: Found a unicode ruby escape which is only valid with u-flag; A double unicode quad escape that represents a surrogate pair in char class or group name is only valid with u-flag; Found a codepoint in a `\k` escape group name that requires the u-flag to be considered valid; Regex contained syntax that is only valid with the u-flag but the u-flag was not present

 start@1:0, error@1:0
 ╔══╦════════════════